wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/78-letter-barnes-to-hasluck.md

 ---
+doc_date: '1966-10-25'
+doc_num: 78
+doc_order: 78
+naa_refs:
+- naa_barcode: 546781
+  naa_control_symbol: 936/1/3
+  naa_series: A1838
+  reference: '[NAA: A1838, 936/1/3]'
-title: "78 Letter, Barnes To Hasluck"
+title: Letter, Barnes To Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9586
 vol_id: 26
-doc_date: 1966-10-25
-barcode: 546781
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 78 Letter, Barnes To Hasluck

 Canberra, 25 October 1966

-I have received the letter which you sent me on 7th July1 together with a copy of the report of the Sub-Committee of the Joint Committee on Foreign Affairs2 after its visit to Papua and New Guinea.3
+I have received the letter which you sent me on 7th July[1](#f1) together with a copy of the report of the Sub-Committee of the Joint Committee on Foreign Affairs[2](#f2) after its visit to Papua and New Guinea.[3](#f3)

 I would be glad if you would convey to the Committee my appreciation for their report.
 I concur with the views of the Committee in many respects but there are points of difference.
 In particular I do not agree that at the present stage of the economic and political development of Papua and New Guinea it is in the best interests of the Territory or of Australia to try to determine the ultimate constitutional goal or the precise form of association that may be appropriate.